 - Heat the oil in a large Dutch oven over medium/high heat.

-- Season the chuck roast with salt and pepper and sear it well on both sides.
+Season the chuck roast with 1½ teaspoon salt and ½ teaspoon pepper and sear it well on both sides.

 - Remove the roast to a plate.

 - Reduce the heat under the Dutch oven to medium-low.